Nuggets vs. Lakers: Odds, spread, over/under - Western Conference Finals Game 2

 Nuggets vs. Lakers: Odds, spread, over/under and other Vegas lines - Western Conference Finals Game 2

-The Denver Nuggets and the Los Angeles Lakers will go head to head in Game 2 of the Western Conference Finals.
+The Denver Nuggets and Los Angeles Lakers are facing off in the Western Conference Finals, with Game 2 on tap.

-See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Nuggets vs. Lakers matchup.
+In this article, you will take a look at the spread and odds across multiple sportsbooks for the Nuggets vs. Lakers matchup.

 Nuggets vs. Lakers Game Info